 For example, Petitti Gardening Centers are local to us.
 Usually they offer coupons for $10 off a $40 purchase but in the colder months such as February and March they bump it up to $10 off of a $30 purchase!

-Attend a Gardening Show: As I wrote a few weeks ago, my husband and I attended the Cleveland Home and Garden Show.
+Attend a Gardening Show: As I wrote last year, my husband and I attended the Cleveland Home and Garden Show.
 Attending a winter gardening show is a wonderful way to spend the colder months and inspire your gardening creativity.
 Many large cities offer these expos and shows.

-If you don’t live in a city where one is offered you might plan a trip to your local garden center anyway to check out their displays and gain gardening inspiration.
+If you don’t live in a city where one is offered, or if your show is not being offered this year, you might plan a trip to your local garden center anyway to check out their displays and gain gardening inspiration.
 They might also be sharing what gardening trends are popular and what plants will be big sellers that year.

 Clean and Sharpen Gardening Tools: If you didn’t do this back in the fall when putting the garden to bed, now is a good time to clean and sharpen gardening tools prior to using them this spring.
 This includes shovels, rakes, hand pruners, shears and more.
 Most tools can be sharpened and cleaned.